tiimsvk/WeatherStation-V-3.0-Esphome/README.md

 Complete monitoring wheater whit battery power

 DESCRIPTION:
- - Create weather station and monitoring full scale weather and connecting to home assistant
+ - Create weather station and monitoring full scale weather by using ESPHome and connecting to home assistant

 NEWS: